lildigiman/CUNIS/README.md

 - Select an array of items to make up a "Computer"
-- History of every update made to each item in inventory -Customize and create your own item types (motherboard, ram, psu, fans/heatsinks, adapters...)
+- History of every update made to each item in inventory
+- Customize and create your own item types (motherboard, ram, psu, fans/heatsinks, adapters...)

 Database Breakdown: